-30 Government of Canada IAP on RC of R. Tri-Agency Framework: Responsible Conduct of Research (2021) [Internet]. rcr.ethics.gc.ca.
+&lt;sup>30 Government of Canada IAP on RC of R. Tri-Agency Framework: Responsible Conduct of Research (2021) [Internet]. rcr.ethics.gc.ca.
 2021 [cited 2023 Mar 21].
-Available from: https://rcr.ethics.gc.ca/eng/framework-cadre-2021.html#a1-1 31 Ihid accountabilities for stakeholders involved in the assessment, review and outcomes resulting from allegations of breaches of agency policies.
-Figure 3 outlines the responsibility of the tri funding agencies to meet the objective of the RCR Framework.
+Available from: https://rcr.ethics.gc.ca/eng/framework-cadre-2021.html#a1-1 outlines the responsibility of the tri funding agencies to meet the objective of the RCR Framework.
 These stakeholders include: the granting agency, research institutions, the researcher, PRCR and SRCR, expanded on below.
 A breach of agency policy is defined in the RCR Framework and includes the following: fabrication, falsification, destruction of research data or records, plagiarism, invalid authorship, inadequate acknowledgment or mismanagement of conflict of interest.